MicrosoftDocs/power-automate-docs/articles/teams/overview.md

 # Use flows in Microsoft Teams

-Power Automate flows can be used in three scenarios with Teams.<!--Via Writing Style Guide, introduce tables with a period, not a colon.-->
+Power Automate flows can be used in four scenarios with Teams.<!--Via Writing Style Guide, introduce tables with a period, not a colon.-->

 Scenario|Description
 --------|-------